Ask an Attorney: Personal finance 102, Budgeting for essentials

 Household B does not have enough money to cover the essentials.
 They’re overspending what they earn by $500 per month.
 This $500 is called a budget deficit.

 Possibly.
 Maybe they could save on clothing or food or something else.

 Living within a budget isn’t the point of this exercise.
 This exercise is simply to figure out what your personal planned spending is on a month-to-month basis.
 Once you know that, you’ve got a basic budget.

 According to Gallup, more than two-thirds of Americans don’t budget on a monthly basis.
 So if you start using this basic budget to plan your monthly spending, you’re well ahead of the game.

 How are you doing so far?
 Is your spending tracked?
 Do you know how much you spend on essentials every month?
 Do you have a surplus or a deficit when all you’re doing is covering the basics?
-You can let us know in the comments below.

 *We provide free consultations for Personal Injury, Debt Relief, Consumer Protection and Mortgage Assistance cases.
 Real Estate, Family Law and general Litigation cases may incur consultation fees.
 Contact us for more information.